mono-o-o/synced-plus/README.md

 ## License

-synced+ is licensed under the GNU AGPLv3 License.
+synced+ is licensed under Mozilla Public License 2.0.
 See the [LICENSE](LICENSE) file for details.

 For full legal notices, copyright, disclosures, and open-source attributions regarding the assets used, see [LICENSES.md](LICENSES.md).